This Specific Kind Of Stomach Bacteria Could Be The Cause Of Your Weight Gain

 Your genes, in fact, can be influenced by the bacteria and other microbes in your body, so by studying the microbial makeup of any population, you can actually gain much insight into its health.
 This is just what one group of researchers set out to do, using easily one of the best sources of human microbes around… poop.

-Your Microbes Might Be Making You Fat
+These Specific Stomach Bacteria Might Be Making You Fat

 Research has shown that obese individuals had about 20 percent more of a family of bacteria known as firmicutes, and almost 90 percent less of a bacteria called bacteroidetes than lean people.6